 The following table describes the fees and expenses you may pay if you buy, hold, and sell shares of the Fund ("Shares").
-This table and the Example below do not include the brokerage commissions and other fees to financial intermediaries that investors may pay on their purchases and sales of Shares.
+You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the table and Example below.

-Annual Fund Operating Expenses

-(expenses that you pay each year as a percentage of the value of your investment)
+Annual Fund Operating Expenses (expenses that you pay each year as a percentage of the value of your investment)

 Management Fees 0.60%

 Distribution and/or Service (12b-1) Fees None

 Other Expenses 0.00%

 Total Annual Fund Operating Expenses 0.60%